 This site presents searchable, full-text content from many Kalendars issued by the Russian Brotherhood Organization (RBO), the Russian Orthodox Catholic Mutual Aid Society (ROCMAS), the United Russian Orthodox Brotherhood of America (UROBA), the Lemko Association and the Ukrainian National Association (UNA).
 The words "Russian" and "Ukrainian" in the names of the brotherhoods are misleading.
 The members of these brotherhoods were almost all Rusyns (about 90%), but the brotherhoods functioned to some degree like fan clubs — some Rusyns rooting for the Russians, and some rooting for the Ukrainians.
 It was the strength of these larger populations that appealed to numerically inferior and politically weaker Rusyns.
 Real Russians and Ukrainians, not being coal miners, had lesser need for the life insurance provided by these organizations and seldom became members (only around 10% were ethnic Russians or Ukrainians).

-These almanacs are a rich source of historical and genealogical material.
+These almanacs are a rich source of historical, linguistic, and genealogical material.
 The many ads (объявления) are likely to be of particular interest to English readers.
 For those interested in more background information, there is a short history of this site.

 The publisher of this site would like to make as much content from these almanacs accessible on the internet as possible.
 So, if anyone has an almanac not now included in this presentation, please make contact.